Steer clear of ghost brokers selling fake car insurance

 What do ghost brokers do?

-Once they’ve tricked you into thinking they’re legitimate, they’ll often use a combination of the methods below to make you think your car’s insured, even though it’s not.
+Once they’ve tricked you into thinking they’re legitimate, they’ll use a combination of the methods below to make you think your car’s insured, even though it’s not.

 Create doctored documents